Smok1e/buttex-storage-api/docs/src/methods/storage/get_files_list.md

 | token               | String | No       | User access token                    |
 | parent_directory_id | Int    | No       | ID of directory that will be listed  |

+> If *parent_directory_id* parameter is not passed, then method will return
+> list of root directory files.
+Otherwise, the specified directory will be listed;
+> This method **will not** list files recursively;
+> If *token* parameter is passed, then hidden files that user owns will also be listed

 ## Returns
 This method returns two arrays: *files* and *directories* \
 Each array item has all of the following fields: